PraiseK/CmsGroup1-/theme.md

 - Custom Header and Footer: Designed with a unique navigation menu and a prominent "Book a Demo" call-to-action button.
 - Home Page Layout: Visually appealing layout with researched data and engaging visuals.
 - Form Integration: Utilized WPForms for creating two types of forms - one for normal contact and another for enterprise-level inquiries.
-- Blog Design: Integrated Blog Designer Pack to create custom blog pages with diverse layouts.
+- **Blog Design:** Integrated Blog Designer Pack to create custom blog pages with diverse layouts.
+We designed it to elevate the visual appeal of news and blog pages on a WordPress site.
+It offers a range of layout customization options, allowing any users to create unique and engaging designs without the need for extensive coding.

 ### 6. SEO Optimization